mikolmogorov/Ragout/docs/INSTALL.md

 Troubleshooting
 ---------------

-Q: Different errors during compilation, possibly with "unrecognized command line option '-std=c++0x'" message:
+Q: Multiple compilation errors, possibly with "unrecognized command line option '-std=c++0x'" message:

 A: Probably your compiler is too old and does not support C++0x.
-Minimum versions of GCC and Clang are mentioned at the beginnig of this documtent.
+Minimum reqired versions of GCC and Clang are given in the beginnig of this documtent.

 Q: "libstdc++.so.6: version `CXXABI_1.3.5' not found" or similar error when running

-A: Ensure that the version of libc++ used to compile Ragout is similar to one the you currently trying to use.
+A: Ensure that the version of libc++ that was used to compile Ragout is similar to one the you currently using.
 You can specify an extra search path to a specific library by setting "LD_LIBRARY_PATH" variable.